sokartema/gitbook-plugin-jazer/README.md

 Each exercises has 3 blocks.

 `{% solution %}`: The text the user must enter to validate the question.
-Its shown when the user click the solution button.
+Its shown when the user click on the solution button.

 `{% validation %}`: The validation for the question.